Trump, US officials suspect Ukrainian plane shot down | DW | 09.01.2020

 "Some people say it was mechanical.
 I personally don't think that's even a question," Trump said, adding that "something very terrible happened."

-All 176 people on board were killed when the Ukrainian International Airlines Boeing 737-800 crashed outside the Iranian capital shortly after taking off in the early hours of Wednesday.
+All 176 people on board were killed when the Kyiv-bound Ukrainian International Airlines flight crashed outside the Iranian capital minutes after taking off in the early hours of Wednesday.

-One US official cited by Reuters said US satellites had detected the launch of two surface-to-air missiles shortly after the plane took off.
+One US official cited by Reuters said US satellites had detected the launch of two surface-to-air missiles shortly after the Boeing 737-800 left Tehran.
 That was followed by an explosion in the area the plane had been traveling in, the official said, adding that heat signature data showed the aircraft on fire as it fell to the ground.

+The head of Iran's Civil Aviation Organization, Ali Abedzadeh, was quoted by ISNA news agency as saying that it was "impossible that a missile hit the Ukrainian plane."

 Read more: Why the US and Iran are not at war